-Most times, we mistake greatness for something extraordinary happening to us.
-Maybe we invented something that no one has seen before, or we discovered the 8th wonder of the world.
-But to God, greatness means merely service.
+Wherever he stopped, his son Solomon took over.
+That is the same thing God is requiring from Christians today—service.
+God has a unique call on each of our lives, and He wants us to bring His vision to life, in the areas He has called us to.
 Are you helping out where you are?
 Are you being honorable and respectful to your boss?
 Are you serving in a department at a church where everyone is running away from?
 Are you caring for the people around you who can't care for themselves?
 Or are you working hard to bring a vision to life, so you can cater to more people?

 ‘I will tell you the truth, whenever you did one of these things (fed the needy, gave room to the homeless, clothed those who needed it, visited those in the hospital and in prison) to someone overlooked or ignored, that was me; you did it to me.’
 Jesus

+The quote above is everything!
+It perfectly depicts the Father's heart.
+It also shows us that God has called everyone to be their brother's keeper.
 If you recognize a need, ask how you can be of service.
-Volunteer with other organizations and churches to help those in need.
+Volunteer with organizations and churches to help those in need.
 Work hard so you can have plenty left over to share with others.
 Learn to put a smile on people's faces wherever you go.
-Pay attention to the people, who are reaching out to you and asking for help.
-I know you can't help everyone, but you can help someone.
-And if we help someone, we can empower them to help others, it is a ripple effect.
-Don’t be so wrapped up in your head about your own life, that you fail to see what is going on around you.
-You were created for so much more, you were created for service, and you were created for greatness.
+Pay attention to the people who are reaching out to you and asking for assistance, the Bible encourages us not to turn away from them (Proverbs 3:28).

 Hope you enjoyed this inspirational article, which is a call to service.
 Add to the conversation, what does service mean to you?
 Remember to comment below.